St. Elsewhere: "The Last One"Original air date: May 25, 1988St. Elsewheres series finale features momentous changes for several main characters, including the departures of Drs. Fiscus and Morrison and the death of Dr. Auschlander, as well as the return of Dr. Westphall to an active leadership role at St. Eligius after Weigert agrees to sell the hospital back to the Boston archdiocese, as Dr. Gideon is set to move on to another hospital in San Jose, California.

 "The Last One" brought in 22.5 million viewers, ranking 7th out of 68 programs that week and attracting a 17.0/29 rating/share, and ranking as the most watched episode of the series.
 In 2011, the finale was ranked No. 12 on the TV Guide Network special TV's Most Unforgettable Finales.

 Broadcast history and Nielsen ratings

+The ratings for St. Elsewhere's first season were so poor that NBC hesitated to renew the show and the crew understood it to be cancelled.
+After a ratings pop from the season finale, network CEO Grant Tinker (Mark's father and a co-founder of MTM) personally intervened to continue the show.
+However, it struggled for renewals throughout its run due to its below-average overall ratings/viewership.